 Our Leadership Scholarship is regarded as one of Australia’s most valuable programs, both to the recipients and their industry partners.

-Recipients go through a rigorous entry process, starting with a minimum ATAR of 98+ in their Higher School Certificate (or equivalent qualification).
+Recipients go through a rigorous admission process.
+To begin with, you will need to achieve an ATAR of 98 or more in your Higher School Certificate (or equivalent qualification).
 This is followed by an in-depth application, assessment of interpersonal skills, leadership qualities, communication skills, creativity, self-motivation and achievements in non-academic and community-based pursuits.

 In years one and two, the University of Sydney provides all the funding for Leadership Scholarship students.
 This means that before commencing the placement with their industry partner, your student will have completed up to two years of their degree and have been given: